Living with Lions Trail Camera Project

 Become a Citizen Scientist with the Trail Camera Project

-- Estimate density of collared and uncollared mountain lions
+- Estimate density of collared and uncollared mountain lions and other wildlife

 - Document presence or absence of wildlife based on habitat type